mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 ---
-title: "The Jacob Cycle Part 12 - Journey's end"
+title: Journey's end
 date: 2024-03-08 04:18:00 -0600
 categories: jacob-cycle
 sidebar:
   nav: jacob-cycle
+toc: true
+toc_sticky: true
+toc_label: Journey's end
 ---
+**The Jacob Cycle - Part 12**

 The final scenes of the Jacob story have numerous references to what has come before.
 The Abraham and Joseph stories end in a similar way, illustrating the intentional design of Genesis and